realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Fundamentals_of_machine_learning.md

 Registering and managing trained models.
 Deploying trained models for use by applications and services.
 Reviewing and applying responsible AI principles and practices.

+#### Features and capabilities of Azure Machine Learning

+Azure Machine Learning provides the following features and capabilities to support machine learning workloads:

+Centralized storage and management of datasets for model training and evaluation.
+On-demand compute resources on which you can run machine learning jobs, such as training a model.
+Automated machine learning (AutoML), which makes it easy to run multiple training jobs with different algorithms and parameters to find the best model for your data.
+Visual tools to define orchestrated pipelines for processes such as model training or inferencing.
+Integration with common machine learning frameworks such as MLflow, which make it easier to manage model training, evaluation, and deployment at scale.
+Built-in support for visualizing and evaluating metrics for responsible AI, including model explainability, fairness assessment, and others.